 Describe your current role at Capgemini.

-I began my career at Capgemini three years ago as part of the Graduate program, and currently I’m working as a Senior Consultant in the Cloud Services team.
+I began my career at Capgemini three years ago as part of the Graduate program, and currently I’m working as a Manager in the Cloud Services team.
 My current role is all about working with the various elements of a client’s business (e.g. their people, products, technology, etc.) and identifying opportunities to align those elements to create mutually beneficial outcomes in a way that supports and enables their long term vision and strategy.
 What this means is I get the chance to be involved with every step of a client’s journey with technology, ranging from sitting with a client to understand how they use technology day-to-day, to building a new framework to enact faster and more cost-effective change, to then helping them turn that framework into a reality.

 Explain a day in the life at Capgemini.